-As discussed in section 5.0, the practice distributed questionnaires to patients on our behalf and we invited staff to complete an electronic questionnaire.
-No completed patient or staff questionnaires were submitted to us prior to the inspection.
+The practice distributed questionnaires to patients on our behalf and we invited staff to complete an electronic questionnaire prior to the inspection.
+As discussed in section 5.0 no completed patient or staff questionnaires were returned to RQIA.

 6.8 Total number of areas for improvement